CloserToTheCenter/GleamReference/gleam/bool.md

 if (condition) { return 0; }
 ```

-The `lazy_guard`, who is lazy in some ways but not others,
+The `bool.lazy_guard`, who is lazy in some ways but not others,
 guards both paths from early execution, not just the continuation.

 ## Conversions